xu-cheng/latex-action/README.md

     TEXINPUTS: ".:./custom_template//:"
 ```

-Noted that you should NOT use `{{ github.workspace }}` or `$GITHUB_WORKSPACE` in `TEXINPUTS`.
-This action works in a separated docker container, where the workspace directory is mounted into it.
-Therefore, the workspace directory inside the docker container is different from `github.workspace`.

 You can find more information of `TEXINPUTS` [here](https://tex.stackexchange.com/a/93733).

 ### It fails due to `xindy` cannot be found.